“We were in the middle of the way when the bomb was dropped so we ran.”

-After nearly eight long years of conflict, an entire generation are growing up knowing only the horrors of war.
-Children in Syria have seen and experienced things that no child ever should.
+Children are growing up in terror and desperation.
+They have seen and experienced things that no child ever should.